mvolkmann/blog/src/htmx.md

 ## Client-side Processing

+HTMX apps to not require sending an HTTP request for every user interaction.
+They can use HTML elements such as `details` and `dialog` and client-side scripting.
-Options for implementing client-side processing include vanilla JavaScript,
+Scripting options include vanilla JavaScript,
 {% aTargetBlank "https://alpinejs.dev", "Alpine" %}, and
 {% aTargetBlank "https://hyperscript.org", "_hyperscript" %}.